Mikoto Misaka

 Mikoto Misaka (御坂 美琴, Misaka Mikoto) is a fictional character created by Kazuma Kamachi and first illustrated by Kiyotaka Haimura.
 She is a major character in the A Certain Magical Index light novel series and the main protagonist of its manga spin-off series A Certain Scientific Railgun.

 As an Academy City Resident, Mikoto is one of the most powerful espers in the city, ranking at Level 5 and possessing powers associated with electricity.
 Despite this, her personality comes off as brash, short-tempered, and often has a rough relationship with her younger friend Kuroko Shirai, though they do tend to get along at times.
 Though she appears as a major character in Magical Index, she plays a much larger role in the spin-off Scientific Railgun.

-Mikoto was created as a means to show the social hierarchy in the world, as well as how powerful the main character is.
-In the early stages of development she was originally going to have long hair, something in which would apply to the titular character later on.
-There were also plans for her hair to act as a semiconductor to enable her railgun ability, but it was also scrapped.
+Mikoto's character was written as a means to showcase the social hierarchy of the world, as well as the power of the main character.
+In early stages of development, Mikoto was originally going to have long hair, something in which would apply to the titular character later on.
+There were also plans for her hair to act as a semiconductor to enable her railgun ability, but this idea was scrapped.

 She has been praised by both fans and critics alike for her personality and relationships with other characters of the series.
 Many pieces of merchandise have also been made using the character's likeness.

 Creation and conception

+In the Funimation Entertainment dubs of the franchise, Mikoto is voiced in English by Brittney Karbowski.

 According to Kamachi, Mikoto was created as "a way of showing the existence of a power class (hierarchy) in a way that is easy to understand".
 Specifically, Mikoto was designed so that despite the fact that she was a character with strong and versatile attack power abilities, she was still inferior to Toma Kamijo.
 He also added that he made her "easy to write in any scene, from serious to comedic".

 At the design stage, Mikoto was originally planned to have long hair.
 There were also plans for her to "fire" her Railgun power with hair bundled as rails.
 However, it was scrapped because the long hairstyle was thought to be more synonymous with Index's character.